nielsbasjes/yauaa/README.md

 ==================================================
 The main concept of this useragent parser is that we have two things:

-1. A Parser (ANTLR4) that converts the useragent into a nice tree throught which we can walk along.
+1. A Parser (ANTLR4) that converts the useragent into a nice tree through which we can walk along.
 2. A collection of matchers.
   - A matcher triggers if a set of patterns is present in the tree.
   - Each pattern is detected by a "matcher action" that triggers and can fill a single attribute.